ntampellini/TSCoDe/README.md

 ## Usage

-    python tscode.py $complete
+    python tscode.py $PathToInputFolder/myinput.txt

 ### Example

 ### Input formatting
+The program input (`myinput.txt`) can be any text file.
+Syntax is
+- wd
+-

 TSCoDe can work with all molecular formats read by [cclib](https://github.com/cclib/cclib), but best practice is using only the `.xyz` file format, particularly for multimolecular files containing different conformers of the same molecule.
-The program input can be any test file, formatted as:
-- wd

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds:
 - Two molecules, one reactive atom each - "string embed" (SN2 reactions)